shunlog/labs_formal_language/README.md

 where A, B, S ∈ N are non-terminal symbols, a ∈ Σ is a terminal symbol, and ε denotes the empty string, i.e. the string of length 0.
 S is called the start symbol.

+[Automata](https://en.wikipedia.org/wiki/Automata_theory) can be used to recognize formal languages, for example described by grammars.
+There are different [types of automata](https://en.wikipedia.org/wiki/Automata_theory#Types_of_automata) that can describe different types of languages.
+For example:

+-   A finite automaton (NFA/DFA, state machine) can describe a regular grammar (type 3)
+-   A pushdown automaton (PDA) can describe a context-free grammar (type 2)

+A DFA is equivalent in power to an NFA, even though NFA&rsquo;s are more flexible ([Hierarchy in terms of powers](https://en.wikipedia.org/wiki/Automata_theory#Hierarchy_in_terms_of_powers)).

+-   The conversion NFA -&gt; DFA can be done using the [powerset construction](https://en.wikipedia.org/wiki/Powerset_construction).
+-   The conversion regular grammar -&gt; NFA and viceversa is straightforward.
+-   The conversion Grammar -&gt; DFA can&rsquo;t really be done directly, instead go through the steps: Grammar -&gt; NFA -&gt; DFA.